jweissman/orsino/playtesting.md

 [x] Would be nice to write logs to a file for easier copy-paste [x] Ring of regen probably not working since we don't have turnStart event fx handling? -- moved to turnEnd but still need to test
 [x] Restrict wands to caster classes (and clerics can only use healing ones) - should be done!
+[x] Maybe only mages can use wands/scrolls?? -- should be done [x] Reduce consumable treasure-drop rate (90% is way too high!!) and maybe try to govern the tier of loot found (should not find scrolls of apocalypse/powerful wands everywhere!)

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]